Ebony Salmon

-Ebony Salmon (born 27 January 2001) is an English professional footballer who plays as a forward for Women's Super League club Aston Villa, the England national team, and the under-23 team.
-A product of the Aston Villa academy, she has previously played senior football for Sheffield United, Bristol City, Racing Louisville and Houston Dash.
-Salmon has captained England's under-17s and under-23s, and made her senior international debut in February 2021.
+Ebony Salmon (born 27 January 2001) is an English professional footballer who plays as a forward for Women's Super League club West Ham United.
+Salmon has captained England's under-17s and under-23s, and made her senior international debut for the England national team in February 2021.

 Club career

 Aston Villa

 After three years in the Aston Villa academy, Salmon joined the first team in the WSL 2 for the 2017–18 season.

 On 8 October 2017, Salmon made her debut in a 2–1 defeat at Sheffield.
 A month later, she scored her first goal for the club in a 4–0 victory against Watford.
 On 5 November, Salmon scored in a 2–2 WSL Cup draw against Sheffield, before being dismissed in the final minute of the match.

 She scored her first brace for the club in a 3–3 draw against the London Bees on 7 January 2018, and went on to score in three consecutive games in April.
 Salmon scored a total of seven goals in 12 league games, despite her team finishing second from bottom in the table and winning just three of their 18 games.